UENO Zoological Gardens

 About Ueno Zoo

-Ueno Zoological Gardens is the oldest zoo in Japan.
+Ueno Zoological Gardens is the first modern zoo in Japan.
 Founded in 1882, it has grown over the years, expanded its area to 14.4 ha (35.6 acres) and been the flagship of the Japanese zoo world.
-Now it's home to over 3,000 animals from 400 different species and provides visitors with learning experience about the diversity of animals as well as fun and enjoyment.
+Now it's home to over 3,000 animals from 300 different species and provides visitors with learning experience about the diversity of animals as well as fun and enjoyment.

 In its long history, Ueno Zoo has received numerous animals from abroad.
 In 1972, the first giant pandas arrived from China to Ueno Zoo.
 We have been cooperating with Beijing Zoo (China), San Diego Zoo (US), and breeding of wild giant pandas.
 After Ling Ling's death in 2008, Ri Ri and Shin Shin arrived at the zoo in 2011.